HEADLINERS + RESOURCES + PARTNERS + U = tUrn

 as leaders/teachers with regards to climate crisis.

-through interdisciplinary examinations of truth, beauty and the common good
+through interdisciplinary examinations of truth, beauty, justice and the common good

 and further educate and inspire even the already committed.

 Raise alarm & sense of urgency to appropriate, situation-matching (but still productive) levels.

 Inspire hope in and engagement from non-specialists.

 Shape commitments toward focused, strategic, spiritually-grounded,